 HMRC will look at your turnover for the last 12 months.
 Ignoring VAT and materials recharged to customers, your turnover must be at least:

 - £30,000 for each partner in a partnership, or at least £100,000 for the whole partnership; or

 - £30,000 for each director of a company, or at least £100,000 for the whole company.

-If you’re already registered for CIS and you wish to apply for gross payment status, then please give me a call on the number at the end of this article.
+If you’re already registered for CIS and you wish to apply for gross payment status, then please email me.

 If you do not qualify for gross status and you are a limited company, there is a bit of good news.
 The Revenue updated their processes last year and have made it easier to reclaim your refund.
 You can either claim a repayment online using their form (you’ll need a Government Gateway account for HMRC online services – you can set one up from the sign-in page) or by post.
 If you are writing to the Revenue make sure that you include: